Middle Years Program

 Grade 9 Overview:

-Grade 9 take classes in Math, English, Science, Social Studies, Physical Education and they take one module consisting of exploratory classes in both Arts Education and Applied Design, Skills and Technology.
-Our grade 9 students are also offered a variety of other elective courses that are designed to broaden their middle school experience and perhaps enable them to delve into a passion.
+Grade 9 students take classes in Math, English, Science, Social Studies, Career Education and Physical Education and they take one or more modules consisting of exploratory classes in various areas which may include: Applied Design and Technology, Visual Arts, Outdoor Education etc… Our grade 9 students are also offered a variety of other elective courses that are designed to broaden their middle school experience and perhaps enable them to delve into a passion.
 These courses vary from year to year and may include: Trades Technology (Wood/Metal), Home Economics (Foods/Textiles), Information Technology (coding, robotics, computers), Leadership, Year Book, Outdoor Education and Peer Tutoring.
 Our peer tutors are students who can effectively lead small groups of younger students with enthusiasm and confidence.

 SOCCER ACADEMY – Open to Grade 8 and Grade 9 students: